calien666/persisted-sanitized-routing/README.md

 ## What does it do?

 Enables the possibility generating sanitized URL parts from persisted patterns.
+The default PersistedPatternAspect takes e.g. database values and uses them "as they are", including umlauts, special characters and spaces, which will return them into your url and result in unexpected behaviours.

+This PersistedSanitizedRoutingAspect encodes and decodes the database part and will make better readable URL parts.

 ## How does it work?